walterfreeman/ast101/syllabus.md

 We're very willing to work with and around problems that you may encounter in helping you succeed in our class; please let us know if something is going on that requires special accommodations.
 However, by default, this is the expectation.

 ---

 ### Grading

-We will assign you grades based on your lab work, your large quizzes, your homework and small quizzes, your papers and project, and a comprehensive final exam.

-For each of the first six units, you will have multiple opportunities to demonstrate your proficiency.
-We will use only the highest score.

-We will omit your lowest homework grade and your lowest lab grade.

-Unit 1:

-* Motion of stars in the sky (homework quiz)
-* Changing seasons (homework quiz)
-* Moon phases (lab quiz)

-Unit 2:

-* Kepler's second law motion (homework quiz)
-* Phases of Venus (lab quiz)

-Unit 3:

-* Thermal radiation (homework quiz)
-* Spectroscopy (homework quiz)

-Unit 4:

-* Blackbody radiation (homework quiz)
-*